pepmartinez/keuss/docusaurus/blog/2023-03-30-queues-on-mongo.md

    an event, instead of running a poll busy-loop.
 Another example  of useful event is to signal whether a queue becomes paused (since it must be paused for _all_ clients)

-   This event bus can be a _pub/sub_ , stateless bus: only connected clients are made aware of events and there is no need to save events for clients that may connect later.
+   This event bus can be a _pub/sub_, stateless bus: only connected clients are made aware of events and there is no need to save events for clients that may connect later.
 This simplifies the event bus by a lot.

 The whole idea behind `keuss` is that all those building blocks are already available out there in the form of DataBase systems, and all there is to add is a thin layer and a few extras.

 ## The need for atomic operations

-However, not just *any* storage (or DB, for that matter) is a good candidate to model queues: there is at least one feature that, lest it be absent, modelling queues would be very difficult if not impossible: _atomic modify operations_
+However, not just *any* storage (or DB, for that matter) is a good candidate to model queues: there is at least one feature that, lest it be present, renders queue modelling very difficult if not impossible: _atomic modify operations_

-An atomic modify operation in the context of a storage system can be defined as the ability to perform a read and a modify on a single record without the possibility of a second modify intefering, changing the record after the read but before the modify (or after the modify and before the read)
+An atomic modify operation in the context of a storage system can be defined as the ability to perform a read and a modify on a single record without the possibility of a second modify interfering, changing the record after the read but before the modify (or after the modify and before the read)

 If the storage system provides such primitives, it is relatively easy and simple to model queues on top of it; also, the overall performance (throughput and latency) will greatly depend on the performance of such operation: most RDBMs can do this by packing the read and the modify inside a _transaction_, but that usually degrades the performance greatly, to a point where it is not viable for queue modelling

-There are 2 major storage systems that provide all the needed blocks, along with atomic modifies: `MongoDB` and `Redis`:
+There are 2 major storage systems that provide all the needed blocks, along with atomic modifies: `MongoDB` and `Redis`.
 `MongoDB` has turned out to be an almost perfect fit to back a QMW, as we shall see. `MongoDB` provides a set of atomic operations to read and modify, and to read and remove.
-Those operatiosn guarantee that the elements selected to be read and then modified (or removed) will not be read by others until modified (or not read at all if it's removed)
+Those operations guarantee that the elements selected to be read and then modified (or removed) will not be read by others until modified (or not read at all if it's removed)

 `Redis` is also a good fit, but it does nor provide a good enough storage layer: it is neither persistent nor high available.